Jean-Baptiste Lully: Biography

 In 1672, Lully broke with Molière, who turned to Marc-Antoine Charpentier.
 Having acquired Pierre Perrin's opera privilege, Lully became the director of the Académie Royale de Musique, that is, the royal opera, which performed in the Palais-Royal.
 Between 1673 and 1687, he produced a new opera almost yearly and fiercely protected his monopoly over that new genre.

 After Queen Marie-Thérèse's death in 1683 and the king's secret marriage to Mme de Maintenon, devotion came to the fore at court.
 The king's enthusiasm for opera dissipated; he was annoyed by Lully's dissolute life and homosexual encounters.
 Lully had avoided getting too close to the secret homosexual grouping that had gathered in the court around the Duc de Vendôme, the Comte de Tallard and the Duc de Gramont.
 But in 1685 he was accused of improper relations with a page boy living in his household called Brunet.
 Brunet was removed after a police raid, and Lully escaped punishment.
 However, to show his general displeasure, Louis XIV made a point of not inviting Lully to perform Armide at Versailles the following year.

+Lully was not known for his gentleness; historian Rupert Hughes writes that "his temper was enforced by a ruthless brutality," noting that he disinherited his own son.
+In one episode reported by biographer François-Joseph Fétis, Lully discovered that his chorister Marie Le Rochois was pregnant.
+Enraged that this might interfere with the debut of Armide, he kicked her stomach until she miscarried.

 Lully died from gangrene, having struck his foot with his long conducting staff during a performance of his Te Deum to celebrate Louis XIV's recovery from surgery.
 He refused to have his toe amputated.
 This resulted in gangrene propagating through his body and ultimately infecting the greater part of his brain, causing his death.
 He died in Paris and was buried in the church of Notre-Dame-des-Victoires, where his tomb with its marble bust can still be seen.
 All three of his sons (Louis Lully, Jean-Baptiste Lully fils, and Jean-Louis Lully) had musical careers as successive surintendants of the King's Music.